nim-lang/website/jekyll/_posts/2020-12-28-nim-in-2020-a-short-recap.md

 ---

-A lot has happened in the Nim world in 2020: two new major releases, two new memory managements (ARC and ORC), the first Nim conference, and much more.
+A lot has happened in the Nim world in 2020: two new major releases, two new memory managements strategies (ARC and ORC), the first Nim conference, and much more.

 We'll try to cover the most important bits chronologically in the following sections.